jessicabrinegar/jessicabrinegar/README.md

-👋 Hi, I’m Jessica Brinegar
+👋 Hi, I’m Jessica Brinegar.
 🌱 I am currently a backend developer at [Electronic Caregiver](https://electroniccaregiver.com/), a virtual healthcare company located in New Mexico.
 My degree is in biology, and I have a professional background in healthcare and academic research.
-When I'm not coding, I'm spending time outdoors
+When I'm not coding, I'm spending time outdoors.
-📫 You can reach me at jessicabrinegar@outlook.com
+📫 You can reach me at jessicabrinegar@outlook.com.

 <h5>Languages</h5>
 <p>